ergoserv/handbook/guides/query_objects.md

 * Queries go under the `app/queries` directory.
 * Query class name should have suffix `Query` (e.g. `AuthorsQuery`).
-* Query class name should start with primary model used in query in plular form (e.g. `AuthorsWithBooksQuery`).
+* Query class name should start with primary model used in query in plural form (e.g. `AuthorsWithBooksQuery`).
 * Query classes should be inherited from `ApplicationQuery` (drop-in template - [application_query.rb](../templates/query_objects/application_query.rb)).
-* Query classes should define `query` method where query logic is incapsulated.
+* Query classes should define `query` method where query logic is encapsulated.

 ## Examples